rchui/laminar/docs/source/index.md

 > "slow is smooth, and smooth is fast"

-`laminar` is the workflow framework that aims to just makes sense.
-It aims to be a modern container first framework for creating production ready workflows that enables you to design and execute any kind of workflow as easily as possible, without getting in your way.
+`laminar` is the workflow framework that works for you.
+It aims to be a modern container first framework that enables you to rapidly go from local development into production as quickly as possible.

 ## Key Features